 Please forward a quote request to email@example.com for any data card or service.
 Once the quote is obtained, complete the Data Card Request Form.
 Forward the signed Data Card Request Form to Procurement Services - Attn: Purchasing once the requisition has been input and approved.

 An emergency purchase is defined as the purchase of goods or services which are so badly needed that the University will suffer financial or operational damage if they are not secured immediately.
 The lack of proper planning does not constitute an emergency.

 Proper documentation and an appropriate justification are required for emergency purchases to be paid for with University Funds.
 Please fill out an Emergency Purchase form and forward signed copy to firstname.lastname@example.org.

-A Food Purchase Justification form is required for all food purchases with the following exceptions:
+A Food Purchase Justification form is required for all food purchases with the following exception:

 Please see the facilities website in order to view the furniture standards.
 If you need measurements performed on your space, someone can assist you with this before you order furniture.
 If you have questions about furniture specifications, please email Stephanie Andrus in facilities.